mikee47/FlashString/upgrade.rst

 This has been moved inside the ``FSTR`` namespace and renamed to ``String``.

-FlashString has been retained as an alias for convenience to avoid ambiguity when used with Arduino String.
+FlashString has been retained as an alias for convenience to avoid ambiguity when used with Wiring String.

-``FlashString::isEqual()`` has been renamed to ``equal()`` for consistency with arduino String.
+``FlashString::isEqual()`` has been renamed to ``equal()`` for consistency with Wiring String.

 Tables
 ------